Fearsome Tales for Fiendish Kids

 Fearsome Tales for Fiendish Kids is a 1996 children's black comedy horror book written by British author Jamie Rix.
 It is the third book in the Grizzly Tales for Gruesome Kids series.
-It was published by Hodder Children's Books and was the last in the series to be published before the CITV cartoon adaptation, containing 16 short stories—one story more than the previous two books.
+It was published by Hodder Children's Books and was the last in the series to be published before the animated series adaption by CiTV (and later, Nickelodeon), containing 16 short stories—one story more than the previous two books.